bdorney/CMS_GEM_Analysis_Framework/README.txt

     a few spaces or tabs and then re-running.
 This has been seen to solve the issue in the past.
 If a developer can come up with a better implementation of Timing::getlineNoSpaces() this might solve both this issue and the above issue.

+    ********ISSUE********
+    Runing analyzeUniformity gives error messages when parsing the input analysis config file stating it does not recognize a given (field, value) pair even though the field is listed in this README file and have double checked that it is spelled correctly:

+	strLine: = Cut_ClusterSize_Min='2';
+	ParameterLoaderAnaysis::loadAnalysisParametersUniformity() - Error!!!
+Parameter Not Recognizd:
+	ParameterLoaderAnaysis::loadAnalysisParametersUniformity() - 	Field = CUT_CLUSTERSIZE_MIN
+	ParameterLoaderAnaysis::loadAnalysisParametersUniformity() - 	Value = 2

+    We are puzzled by this also.
+Upon inspecting the output histograms it does appear that the specified selection cut is correctly applied.
+Need to spend sometime with just ParameterLoaderAnalysis to understand what is going on.
+Open issue.

+    ********ISSUE********
+    When attempting to run the executable analyzeUniformity I get the following error:

+   	./analyzeUniformity: error while loading shared libraries:
+	libSpectrum.so: cannot open shared object file: No such file or directory

+    You did not run the setup script to initialize the computing environment.
+Execute from the base directory of the repository the following command:

+	source scripts/setup_CMS_GEM.sh